visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA/README.md

 =================================
 ESP8266 hack to use as WiFi remote control for Bestway Lay-Z-Spa Whirlpools (including 2021 year models)

-For the moment, something in the toolchain is broken.
-Work in progress...

 - [Features](#features)
 - [BOM](#bom)
 - [Web Interface](#web-interface)